-Note 1: The warning "RELIABILITY OF DOPPLER POSITION DATA - SUSPECT DUE TO TECHNICAL PARAMETERS" for DOPPLER 406 MHz solutions shall be included on the SIT 185 message when at least one of the following criteria from the alert data values is satisfied:

-- Window factor ≥ 3 , or

-- Bias standard deviation > 20 Hz, or

-- The absolute value of the cross track angle is < 1 or > 22 , or

-- Position calculated from < 4-point solution.
+- 1: The warning "RELIABILITY OF DOPPLER POSITION DATA - SUSPECT DUE TO TECHNICAL PARAMETERS" for DOPPLER 406 MHz solutions shall be included on the SIT 185 message when at least one of the following criteria from the alert data values is satisfied: - Window factor ≥ 3 , or - Bias standard deviation > 20 Hz, or - The absolute value of the cross track angle is < 1 or > 22 , or - Position calculated from < 4 -point solution.

-This warning is only included in messages before position confirmation.

-Note 2: The warning "RELIABILITY OF DOPPLER POSITION DATA - SUSPECT DUE TO SATELLITE MANOEUVRE." shall be included in the SIT 185 message during the 24-hour period after the manoeuvre, when the maximum expected error in Doppler location exceeds 10 kilometres within 24 hours of the manoeuvre.
-See document C/S A.001, section entitled "Scheduled Satellite Manoeuvres".

-Note 3: The warning "WARNING: AMBIGUITY IS NOT RESOLVED" shall be included in the SIT 185 message for an Unresolved Doppler Position Match, as defined in document C/S A.001, section entitled "Position Matching"

-Note 4: The warning "RELIABILITY OF DOA POSITION DATA - SUSPECT DUE TO SATELLITE FOOTPRINT CHECK" shall be included in the SIT 185 message if the MCC determines that the DOA position is outside the footprint of any reporting satellite.
+- 2: The warning "RELIABILITY OF DOPPLER POSITION DATA - SUSPECT DUE TO SATELLITE MANOEUVRE." shall be included in the SIT 185 message during the 24-hour period after the manoeuvre, when the maximum expected error in Doppler location exceeds ten (10) kilometres within 24 hours of the manoeuvre.
+See document C/S A.001, section entitled "Scheduled Satellite Manoeuvres". - 3: The warning "WARNING: AMBIGUITY IS NOT RESOLVED" shall be included in the SIT 185 message for an Unresolved Doppler Position Match, as defined in document C/S A.001, section entitled "Position Matching" - 4: The warning "RELIABILITY OF DOA POSITION DATA - SUSPECT DUE TO SATELLITE FOOTPRINT CHECK" shall be included in the SIT 185 message if the MCC determines that the DOA position is outside the footprint of any reporting satellite.
+See Figure B.2. - 5: The warning "RELIABILITY OF DOPPLER POSITION DATA - SUSPECT DUE TO SATELLITE FOOTPRINT CHECK" shall be included in the SIT 185 message if the MCC determines that the DOPPLER position is outside the footprint of any reporting satellite.
 See Figure B.2.

-Note 5: The warning "RELIABILITY OF DOPPLER POSITION DATA - SUSPECT DUE TO SATELLITE FOOTPRINT CHECK" shall be included in the SIT 185 message if the MCC determines that the DOPPLER position is outside the footprint of any reporting satellite.
-See Figure B.2.

-If the Beacon Message in the new alert is invalid per document C/S A.001, section entitled "Alert Message Validation (Filtering Anomalous Data)" - then:

-- the warning "DATA DECODED FROM THE BEACON MESSAGE IS NOT RELIABLE" shall be included in SIT 185 message (if the associated beacon Id does not match a previous valid beacon Id, per document C/S A.001, section referenced above); or - the warning "NEW BEACON MESSAGE IS NOT RELIABLE.
-BEACON MESSAGE DATA PROVIDED FROM A PREVIOUS RELIABLE BEACON MESSAGE" shall be included in SIT 185 message (if the associated beacon Id matches a previous valid beacon, per document C/S A.001, section referenced above).